 Just one thing to note here with this casserole.
 A lot of people mix all of the ingredients together, others put the tater tots on the bottom and pour the mixture on top of them.
 Well, in my little ole humble opinion, you want those tater tots to be crispy on top, really you do!
 This ain't hash brown casserole y'all, although that is an excellent variation.

-Perfect for toting to a potluck, but I made this in a smaller version here, so you'll want to double it for that.
+Perfect for toting to a potluck, but I wrote this in a smaller version here for a 9 x 9 inch baking dish, so you'll want to double it for that.

 Recipe: Tater Tot Casserole©From the Kitchen of Deep South Dish